keboola/connection-docs/components/extractors/database/mysql/index.md

 - **Connector adapter**: The connector adapter to be used.
 The following options are available:
     - `MySQL`: The connector uses the MySQL driver to connect to the MySQL database.
     - `MariaDB`: The connector uses the MariaDB driver to connect to the MariaDB database.
-- **Server Timezone** - [Optional] If the server uses timezone not in Country/City format, the underlying JDBC driver needs a specification of the timezone in the supported format.
-For instance instead of `CEST` use `Europe/Prague`.
-This property will set the JDBC connection property connectionTimeZone.
+- **Server Timezone** - [Optional] If the server uses a timezone that is not in Country/City format, the underlying JDBC driver needs a specification of the timezone in the supported format.
+For instance, instead of `CEST`, use `Europe/Prague`.
+This property sets the JDBC connection property connectionTimeZone.
 - **Host**: The hostname of the MySQL server.
 - **Port**: The port number of the MySQL server.
-- **User**: The username to be used to connect to the MySQL server.
+- **User**: The username used to connect to the MySQL server.
-- **Password**: The password to be used to connect to the MySQL server.
+- **Password**: The password used to connect to the MySQL server.
-- **Read-only mode**: When enabled, the connector doesn't require write access to the source database for signalling.
+- **Read-only mode**: When enabled, the connector does not require write access to the source database for signalling.

 #### SSH tunnel